Knife for the Ladies (a.k.a. Jack the Ripper Goes West and Silent Sentence) is a 1974 western/slasher film, starring Jack Elam and Jeff Cooper.

 - Hand of Death: The Ripper is only seen as a pair of boots and a hand holding a knife until their true identity is revealed.

-- Hook Hand: One of the townsfolk who joins Jarrod's posse to hunt down Ramon has a hook for hand.
+- Hook Hand: One of the townsfolk who joins Jarrod's posse to hunt down Ramon has a hook for a hand.
 This is never commented upon.
 There may be some Fridge Brilliance in this as Mescal is a copper mining town where mining accidents, and therefore missing limbs, would not be uncommon.

 - Madwoman in the Attic: Elizabeth is keeping her syphilis-ridden son Travis imprisoned in a secret room in the mansion.